Kornil/simple-react-app/README.md

 `yarn install` to install all the dependencies.

-`yarn start` to start dev server with hot reload.
+`yarn start` to start dev server with hot reload, it's live on `localhost:3000`.

 `yarn build` to build prod bundle, it includes both treeshaking and uglify to optimize the code as much as possible.